digitalepidemiologylab/crowdbreaks-streamer-v1/README.md

-# Crowdbreaks Flask server
+# Crowdbreaks Flask API

-Intended to be used for stream processing (currently from logstash), Machine Learning, ML tasks (such as vaccine sentiments), and forwarding them to ElasticSearch.
+Intended to be used for stream processing (currently from logstash), Machine Learning, running ML tasks (such as vaccine sentiments), and forwarding them to ElasticSearch.

 # Installation